A Temporary Condition

 YOUNG & BEAUTIFUL

-For his latest filmic exploration, François Ozon embraces a complexity of sexual, personal, social, familial, gender-based, and technological issues with increasingly finer brush-strokes toward a striking synthesis of generational catharsis.
-That he does so via a story about Isabelle (exquisitely played by Marine Vacth), a 17-year-old bourgeoisie beauty engaged in DIY prostitution, enables one of France’s most consistent filmmakers to grow in proportion to the promise of his well-seeded career.
+For his latest filmic exploration François Ozon addresses a complex mix of sexual, personal, social, familial, gender-based, and technological issues, inexorably honing in on a striking synthesis of generational catharsis.
+That he does so via a story about Isabelle (exquisitely played by newcomer Marine Vacth), a beautiful bourgeoisie and a 17-year-old DIY prostitute, reflects the growth of one of France’s most consistent filmmakers — one of few who develops in proportion to the promise of his well-seeded career.

-Set over the course of a year, the film uses the age-old narrative form of seasonal changes to demarcate Isabelle’s fluid transition from virgin to sensual mistress.
+Set over the course of a year, the film uses the age-old narrative form of seasonal changes to mark Isabelle’s fluid transition from virgin to sensual mistress.
 Most of her clients are men old enough to be her grandfathers.
-To call Marine Vacth’s fearless performance extraordinary, barely scratches the surface of the finely crafted transparent portrayal the actress achieves.
+To call Marine Vacth’s fearless performance extraordinary barely scratches the surface of her finely crafted, transparent portrayal.
 Vacth isn’t merely precocious; she is a force of unbridled feminine and intellectual nature.
 Isabelle has important lessons to teach, as well as to learn.

 Ozon takes “meta” liberties when he shows Isabelle and some of her high school classmates reciting quotes from Arthur Rimbaud’s poem “No One’s Serious at Seventeen.”